 Want to read more about this?
 See Where White Men Fear To Tread by Russell Means and Facing West: The Metaphysics of Indian Hating and Empire Building, by R. Drinnon, 1990.

 This “white manifest destiny” is yet another piece of the imperial puzzle that we sweep under the rug.
-What goes unspoken in the historical renderings of this time is race; we are talking about not merely Pilgrims or Puritans but about whites, and a white supremacist ideology that sought to enslave and/or eradicate all peoples of color.
+What goes unspoken in the historical renderings of this time is race—we are talking about not merely Pilgrims or Puritans, but about whites, and about a white supremacist ideology that sought to enslave and/or eradicate all peoples of color.